-Data on the amount and use of program income for projects, including the number of projects and owner and tenant characteristics
+Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics

 Program income received by Palm Beach County during FY 2021-2022 totaled \$819,948.
 No program income was utilized to fund any HOME projects during FY 2021-2022.